-The Learning and Teaching Centre (LTC) is currently implementing ACU Unitpulse and making the tool available in selected units so that teaching staff can monitor student progress throughout the semester or study period.
+The Learning and Teaching Centre (LTC) is implementing ACU Unitpulse and the tool is available to Lecturers in Charge so that they can monitor student progress throughout the semester or study period.

 Currently, Lecturers in Charge will have access to post questions in ACU Unitpulse.
 Note: that if multiple lecturers in the same unit require access to ACU Unitpulse in the same unit, please inform Evaluations LTC using the Staff ACU Unitpulse Access Form.